abhishekk-y16/MarcAndreessen_ASCII_Minor-II/README.md

 ﻿# MarcAndreessen ASCII Image

-Turn any photo into stylized American Standard Code for Information Interchange art — with animation, color, and custom Character Palettes.
+Turn any Photo into stylized American Standard Code for Information Interchange art — with animation, color, and custom Character Palettes.

 ## Overview